dereknguyenio/azure-dataplatform-terraform/README.md

 ## 🌐 Terraform Template for Microsoft Purview and Data Lake Environment

+### 📝 Description

+This repository contains a Terraform template designed to automate the deployment of a Microsoft Purview and Data Lake environment in Azure.
+By using this template, you can quickly provision and configure all the necessary Azure resources, saving you time and reducing the possibility of manual errors.
+This is particularly useful for organizations that require a robust and secure data governance and data lake solution but want to minimize the operational overhead.

+### 🎯 Why Use This Repository?

+- 🚀 **Quick Deployment**: Get your Purview and Data Lake environment up and running in minutes.
+- 🛡 **Consistency**: Ensure that all deployments follow the same configuration, reducing inconsistencies.
+- 📚 **Documentation**: Each component and its purpose are well-documented, making it easier to understand what is being deployed.
+- 🔄 **Reusability**: The template can be reused across different environments and Azure subscriptions.

 ### 📋 Prerequisites

 - 🌟 An active [Azure subscription](https://azure.microsoft.com/en-us/free/).